 Your average resting heart rate should be 15 to 20 BPM slower than your normal heart rate.

-If your average is over 100 BPM (tachycardia) or under 60 BPM (bradycardia), it is advisable to consult your doctor.
+If your average is over 100 BPM (tachycardia) or below 60 BPM (bradycardia), it is advisable to consult your doctor.
 (NOT you Lance!)